kate102/acebook-Team_404/README.md

 ### The Technical Challenge

 The challenge was to mirror the functionality of the popular social media site, Facebook.
 We are using Ruby on Rails as the framework and programming language.
-The

 The project was to be written in Ruby using the Rails framework.